Sophia Elizabeth Peeters

-Sophia Elizabeth Peeters (30 June 1833 – 12 January 1916), also known as Vrouw Weyn, was a prominent Dutch ethnologist who studiously published the folklore of the Wase area.
+Sophia Elizabeth Peeters (30 June 1833 – 12 January 1916), also known as Vrouw Weyn, was a Belgian ethnologist who studiously published the folklore of the Wase area.
 She recited and wrote about stories, songs and poems from the region of Sint-Niklaas.

 Biography

 Sophia Elizabeth Peeters was born on 30 June 1833 in Sint-Pauwels as the daughter of a Flemish shepherd and a farmer's daughter from Belsele.
 Her mother died when she was an infant of only twelve days; she was raised by her maternal grandparents.
 Sophia's childhood was marked by the stories told around the fireside, stories about witches, devils and other supernatural creatures that her grandparents shared.

 On 16 June 1858, Sophia married Ludovicus Franciscus Weyn (1827–1917), a farmer from Sint-Niklaas.
 They had eleven children and settled on the farm of Ludovicus' parents in the Kleibeke district of Sint-Niklaas.

 Storyteller and writer

 Peeters, also known as Vrouw Weyn (in English: Mrs. Weyn), became a well-known storyteller in her circle.
 She had a phenomenal memory and could tell countless stories, songs, and poems without notes.
 Around 1890 she started writing them down, which was remarkable considering her limited education.
 She wrote in a very personal style about various folklore subjects, including sagas, legends, songs, poems, prayers, weather proverbs and her knowledge of plants and herbs.
 She wrote most of her texts in school notebooks (called cahiers), but some took the form of letters.

 Numerous contributions by Peeters were published in the folkloristic journal Vlaamsche Zanten, which was founded in 1899 by publisher Alfons Janssens and editor-in-chief Jozef Van Vlierberghe.